cornerstonejs/cornerstone3D/packages/docs/docs/tutorials/basic-volume.md

     {
       volumeId,
       callback: ({ volumeActor }) => {
-        // the volumeActor of the volume's that is created volumeActor
+        // set the windowLevel after the volumeActor is created volumeActor
           .getProperty()
           .getRGBTransferFunction(0)